IonutDedu/RentACar/README.md

 # RentACar
-Java app using Springboot JPA for CRUD operations
-This App is to show some operations: Create, Read, Update and Delete with MySWL Database I used Xampp for Database server and Postman for requests
+Java app using Springboot JPA for CRUD operations; This App is to show some operations: Create, Read, Update and Delete with MySQL Database; I used Xampp for Database server and Postman for requests;

 Example JSAON body for:
 Car: